actionless/yaebumeter/README.md

  - hotkeys
  - use `SDL` and `SDL_image` instead of `Xlib`
  - show ms length of highest TruePeak (and mean/average length of other TruePeaks)
+   - add a switch for showing last/highest TruePeak length

 ## Screenshots